back arrow icon

 1. Identify Where You Have Nexus

-Start with a detailed map of your startup’s activity:
+Start with a detailed map of your startup’s activity (how to manage taxes starts here):

 • People: Where are employees, contractors, and freelancers based?

-• Customers: Are you delivering goods or services in states that charge sales tax?
+• Customers: Are you delivering goods or services in states that charge sales taxes?

 • Presence: Do you have physical locations, warehouses, or ongoing operations?